Summer Camps FAQs

 At our Issaquah location, we take the campers on a 5-minute walk to Confluence Park.
 The park has a play-scape, picnic tables, water fountains, and restroom facilities.
 We'll also go to the open grassy area directly next door to our studio.
 In Redmond, campers take a short walk to the play area at Anderson Park.

 6. Do I need to pack a snack?

 Yes.
 Please!
 (We find campers can get a little grumpy without their snacks.)
 If your child is attending a half-day camp, we will have one snack break; if attending a full-day, we will have two snack breaks.
 Please pack accordingly or your little one will be very sad watching the others eating snacks without them.

 7. Can I bring my child early? / Can I pick up my child late?

 You are welcome to drop your child off up to 10 minutes early and to pick up your child up to 10 minutes late.
-If it will be over that 10 minute mark, you will need to enroll in Early Arrival or Extended Pick Up, available for each week of camp when you enroll.
+If it will be over that 10 minute mark, you will need to enroll in Early Arrival or Extended Pick Up (available at our Issaquah location only for each week of camp when you enroll).
 Lunch Hour serves as Extended Pick Up for morning camps, and as Early Arrival for afternoon camps.

 8. Can I sign up for only one or two days of Extended Stay or Early Arrival?